microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Get-EntraGroupAppRoleAssignment.md

 ## Description

-the Get-EntraGroupAppRoleAssignment cmdlet gets a group application role assignment in Microsoft Entra ID.
+The Get-EntraGroupAppRoleAssignment cmdlet gets a group application role assignment in Microsoft Entra ID.

 ## Examples